 What does that mean?
 Let’s dive into the description of each of these non-government restrictions:

 These are provisions in a deed that limits the use of the property and prohibits certain uses.
 This could be placed on the deed by the previous owner but are most commonly used by developers to establish and plan communities.
 Community planning preserves the neighborhood’s character by establishing minimum house sizes, setback lines, and other aesthetic considerations.

 An easement is the right to use another person’s property.
 In some cases, where a property is landlocked, an easement gives the property owner the right to access his property across another person’s property by building a road.
 Another type of easement might not allow someone to build on a parcel of land to preserve somebody’s view or to preserve open land for environmental reasons.

 When it comes to purchasing real estate for business or development reasons, understanding the variety of zoning, land use regulations, covenants, and easements is critical before you write that check.

 Hiring us is the best first step you can take.

-Our team has developed a spectrum of projects across all types of land use zones, from municipal buildings to city parks to high density residential buildings and commercial buildings.
+Our team has developed a spectrum of projects across all land-use zones, from municipal buildings to city parks to high-density residential and commercial buildings.
 We bring our experience to the table in land planning and can help you assess potential locations.

 Consult with us on your next project by calling (801) 269-0055 or send Think Architecture a message.